IT Career Options IT Pros Vs. DevOps Vs. Developers Students Learning

 IT Pros are part of operations teams.
 They love to manage servers, Cloud Servers, Cloud Services, Cloud Storage, SaaS applications, Databases, Network Environment (Firewalls, Routers, Proxy, and Switches), Desktops, Laptops, Mobile, Security, and on-prem Applications.

-They are the folks who do the design & architecture of Data Centers, Applications, Network Infrastructure, Server Infrastructure, etc…
+They are the folks who design and architect Data Centers, Applications, Network Infrastructure, Server Infrastructure, etc.

-IT Pros can take remote control or access to Test, Pre Prod, and Production servers and devices.
-IT Pro is one of the IT career options, and I think this is the best career option for someone who doesn’t like to write any code.
+IT Pros can remotely control or access Test, pre-prod, and Production servers and devices.
+IT Pro is one of the IT career options, and I think it’s the best career option for someone who doesn’t like to write code.

-IT Pros are the folks who look after Infrastructure for Developers.
-These are the IT operational folks in many scenarios who directly interact with end-users and end customers.
+IT Pros are the people who manage developers’ Infrastructure.
+In many scenarios, they are the IT operational people who directly interact with end users and customers.

-And IT Pros are the poor folks who work in a highly complex production environment for all the organizations.
+IT Pros are the poor folks who work in a highly complex production environment for all organizations.

 We conduct in-person sessions in Bangalore as part of the BITPro (Bangalore IT Pro) group.
-Feel free to be part of this group to learn more about IT Pro stuffs.
+Feel free to join this group to learn more about IT Pro stuff.

 Skill Sets